 In need of relief after a long day at school, we’d plop ourselves in front of the T.V. and turn to a Family Channel classic, Ned’s Declassified School Survival Guide—a beacon leading us through the murk and muck of junior high life.
 Ned and his cronies conquered everyday struggles with a spring in their step and a chuckle in their hearts.
 They’d laugh at the absurdity of their situation, and we’d laugh along.
-Ultimately, if it wasn’t for Ned, Mozz, and Cookie dropping knowledge and providing perspective, who knows if any of us would’ve made it out in one piece?
+If it weren’t for Ned, Mozz, and Cookie dropping knowledge and providing perspective, who knows if any of us would’ve made it out in one piece?

 But we did; we survived junior high.
 However, our moment of pride was short-lived.
 No sooner had we graduated than another harsh reality set in—high school was just around the corner.
 Alas, to the bottom of the totem pole, we fell.
 Like a pail of guppies dumped into a pool of great whites, we entered high school, a place where rumours circulated of “Tenners” getting swirlied, wet-willied, and wedgied.
 Fortunately for us, that level of cruelty was reserved for movies like Dazed and Confused, and high school turned out to be not so bad.
 Three years whizzed by, and before we knew it—our bodies adorned by those flattering gowns—we were marching across the stage.